 Formula 1 season is just around the corner!
 Well, no, it isn’t, but that doesn’t stop sportsbooks from listing futures odds.
 We’re taking a look at both the Constructors Championship and Drivers Championship outrights.
 Will Mercedes and Lewis Hamilton repeat?
 More importantly, is there value in wagering on them?

-Every other team is at 80/1 or 100/1, and don’t really have a chance of winning.
+Every other team is at more than +8000, and don’t really have a chance of winning.

 Mercedes are a strong favorite, and why not?
-They’ve dominated since the start of the turbo era, will likely dominate until the next power unit redesign, and (despite some struggles with aero correlation) were mostly fantastic in 2017.
+They’ve dominated since the start of the turbo era, will likely dominate until the next power unit redesign, and (despite some struggles with aero correlation) were mostly fantastic since 2017.
 Was the 2017 model a “diva”?
 Absolutely.
 Was 2017 the first year under new aerodynamic regulations that had teams starting from white paper?
 Yes.
 Did they get things under control, and win five of the last six races?
 Also yes.
+Mercedes is in it to win it and has adapted well to the new reality.

 You might be a little surprised to see Red Bull as the second favorite, but it’s difficult to overstate the deficit they had to overcome when the FIA effectively put their entire development strategy in the trash can.
 Red Bull had designed their car’s aerodynamics around a stabilisation system that was promptly banned, forcing them back to square one.
 That they were able to score two wins towards the end of the season speaks to their pace of development and Max Verstappen’s limitless talent.
 That they were able to score those wins despite their power units lacking in the reliability department is doubly impressive.

-Ferrari built a great car in 2017, not as fast as the Mercedes but more consistently quick, and much better on the tight circuits.
-They’ll build another flyer in 2018, and might be the value pick here.
+Ferrari has built great cars, not as fast as the Mercedes but more consistently quick, and much better on the tight circuits.
+They’ll build another flyer in 2021, and might be the value pick here.
 They don’t have the Mercedes’ price, they don’t have the Red Bull’s reliability issues, and they have the most-talented second driver in the sport (Kimi Raikkonen).

 To say that McLaren have struggled mightily is something of an understatement.
 The Honda power unit they’ve used for the past few seasons has been tale of woe after tale of woe, with sad Fernando Alonso becoming a meme and highly-paid-but-absent Fernando Alonso becoming a reality at the Monaco Grand Prix.
 Now that they’re onto Renault power units, it’ll be interesting to see how fast they can get up to speed.
 Was the power unit the last piece of the puzzle that Honda kept failing to deliver, or have they been unable to meaningfully engage with the new formula because they’ve been so far behind on power and reliability?

-Lewis Hamilton is obviously the favorite in 2018, having dominated last season and won three of the last four, only losing out to his own talented teammate, Nico Rosberg, in 2016, before the mercurial German up and retired.
+Lewis Hamilton is obviously the favorite in 2021, having dominated last season and won all but one season since 2014, only losing out to his own talented teammate, Nico Rosberg, in 2016, before the mercurial German up and retired.
 Valtteri Bottas is a good driver, and by all accounts a valuable technician in set-up, but is generally there to either complete the one-two or clean up if something happens to Hamilton.
 He is not a serious title contender.

 Sebastian Vettel (and Ferrari generally) must be struggling with letting a championship lead vanish last year.
 People will blame a few things for his loss, be it some emotional mistakes, or the failure of Ferrari’s updated engine, or a vast conspiracy, but the fact remains that the second-favorite here was very nearly the current world champion.
 He’s a fantastic driver, and possesses a consistency that wins championships; 4/1 is more of a measure of the Ferrari than of Vettel himself.